There’s a specific kind of mental tiredness that sleep doesn’t fix.

 Another tool.

-Another program.
+Another system.

 Another answer.

-Peace doesn’t come from consuming better noise.
+But clarity doesn’t come from consuming better noise.

 It comes from reducing exposure.